-Special Status students can enroll in a limited number of undergraduate credit hours and are classified with a non-degree status.
-Examples of special students include:
+Non-degree seeking students can enroll in a limited number of undergraduate credit hours and are classified with a non-degree status.
+Examples of non-degree seeking students include:

 - High school students wishing to dual enroll in pre-approved courses

 - Individuals wishing to take courses for personal enjoyment and professional development

 Students interested in graduate studies at Clemson and who need undergraduate prerequisite courses should apply non-degree through the Clemson Graduate School.